-Please fill out the application form after reading the information below.
+Please fill out the application form after reading form 201A, located with the application forms.

 We will endeavour to process your application within the following times, from date of receipt:

-- Grant, renewal or variation of a firearms certificate – within 60 working days.
+- Renewal or variation of a firearm certificate - within 60 working days.

-- Grant or renewal of a shotgun certificate – within 60 working days.
+- Renewal of a shot gun certificate - within 60 working days.

 - Change of address - within 30 working days.